hnjw-png/oregano-oil/README.md

 Primarily being a site to purchase oregano oil and ajoining products, the user logged in or out should be able to add a product to their basket, navigate to the basket and purchase there items, using stripe.
 If the user is a signed up user, they can save what's in their basket.

-Other attribrutes to the site include a useful admin page, where the super user can easily navigate and add/edit or delete products.Update new orders manually, add new products manually, check users, check verified emails, as well as edit testimonials etc. As well as a  product management page on the website, which allows the store owner (superusers) to add/edit/delete a product.
+Other attribrutes to the site include a useful admin page, where the super user can easily navigate and add/edit or delete products.Update new orders manually, add new products manually, check users, check verified emails, as well as edit testimonials etc. The super user can also see current active orders, current verified emails etc.  As well as a  product management page on the website, which allows the store owner (superusers) to add/edit/delete a product.

 The user can perform crud with there own testimonials.
 The user can save their address and orders.
 A star rating is implemented for future use of the site, in the future it will give me feedbck, for now its only color changing.